 Experienced Project Managers know that being able to construct a Gantt Chart or follow PRINCE2 procedures doesn’t automatically make them a good Project Manager.
-Being a good PM is all about understanding what has to be achieved and then developing the good PM habits necessary to make sure that the desired outcome is obtained.
+Being a good Project Management is all about understanding what has to be achieved and then developing the good Project Management habits necessary to make sure that the desired outcome is obtained.
 That’s not just about being able to tell other folk what to do – but keeping an eye on the details and being able to communicate effectively to make sure everyone understands what they have to do.

 Have an eye for detail.